curry-scott/Pseudo-Code-Coffee/Coffee-Pseudo.md

 ## Instructions:
 1. If power cord is inserted into power socket in wall<br>
-        Then proceed to step 2
+        Then proceed to step 2<br>
-    If power cord is not inserted into power socket in wall Then plug power cord into power socket in desired wall
+    If power cord is not inserted into power socket in wall<br>
+        Then plug power cord into power socket in desired wall<br>

-2. If power is off
+2. If power is off<br>
         Then press small round power button on top of machine.
-The power button will illuminate.
+The power button will illuminate.<br>
-    If power is on
+    If power is on<br>
-        Then proceed to step 3
+        Then proceed to step 3<br>

 3. If brew indicator light is flashing
         Then proceed to step 4